[Hotel Palazzo Failla]

 ‘Signóre Everard, why do you think Signóra Ilkka went out of that particular window?
 Why would either she or someone else wish the tragedy to be so visible?’

 ‘At first I thought it was to make a point to her husband for some reason known only to the two of them.
 It still might have been but there were anomalies.
 Why from the corner room, behind the audience, behind him even?
-He didn’t see it happen.
-It could have been a love thing and she reasoned that so close to the northern bar entrance, it would be taken care of very quickly.
+The husband didn’t see it happen.
+It could have been that so close to the northern bar entrance, it would be taken care of very quickly.

 One thing which puzzled me was this high dive – she landed head first.
 Now either that was to ensure instant death and no lingering pain or else, if it had been his doing, how had she taken that trajectory?